fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmResource.md

 ```

 ### -IsCollection
+Indicates that this cmdlet gets the resources as a collection.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: Get resource by name and group, Get a resource by name and type., Lists the resources based on the specified scope at the tenant level., Get a single resource at the tenant level., Get resource collection